Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Conflicts in Europe, growing instability in our neighbourhood and globally are the main challenges for European foreign policy,” the Estonian leader wrote.

-Meanwhile, Mr. Costa has vowed to work to promote unity among the 27 EU member states.
-In his new position, the former Portuguese prime minister - a center-left figure - will have to heal the rift between heads of state and government in a Europe divided by the rise of the far right.
+Meanwhile, Mr. Costa affirmed that he will try to promote unity among the 27 EU member states.
+In his new position, the former Portuguese Prime Minister - a center-left figure - will have to heal the rift between heads of state and heads of government in a Europe divided by the rise of the far-right.

-Both von der Leyen and Kallas will need to be approved by the European Parliament in a secret ballot, while Costa’s nomination only needs the approval of EU leaders.
-The former Portuguese prime minister will take up his new post on 1 December 2024.
+Both von der Leyen and Kallas will have to be approved by the European Parliament in a secret ballot, while Costa’s nomination only needs the approval of EU leaders.
+The former Portuguese prime minister will take up his new post on December 1, 2024.

-Although all three figures have received widespread support from European leaders, diplomatic sources revealed that Italy's right-wing Prime Minister Giorgia Meloni abstained from voting for von der Leyen and voted against Kallas.
+Although all three figures received widespread support from European leaders, diplomatic sources revealed that Italy's right-wing Prime Minister - Ms. Giorgia Meloni - abstained on the nomination for Ms. von der Leyen and voted against the nomination for Ms. Kallas.

 Source: https://baoquocte.vn/hoi-nghi-thuong-dinh-eu-tap-trung-vao-quoc-phong-phap-duc-va-cham-nhe-nhan-to-lanh-dao-moi-co-thoi-luong-gio-moi-276676.html